nobl9/terraform-provider-nobl9/docs/resources/budget_adjustment.md

 ### Required

 - `duration` (String) The duration of the budget adjustment event.
-The expected value is a string in time duration string format.
-Duration must be defined with 1 minute precision.Example: `1h10m`
+The expected value for this field is a string formatted as a time duration.
+The duration must be defined with a precision of 1 minute.
+Example: `1h10m`
-- `first_event_start` (String) The time of the first event start.
-The expected value is a string with date in RFC3339 format.
+- `first_event_start` (String) The time at which the first event is scheduled to start.
+The expected value must be a string representing the date and time in RFC3339 format.
 Example: `2022-12-31T00:00:00Z`
 - `name` (String) Unique name of the resource, must conform to the naming convention from [DNS RFC1123](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names).

 ### Optional